 First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all people.
 1 Timothy 2:1

 With Jesus as our example, we should never be shy about welcoming others.
 Whether it’s welcoming friends into our home, visitors into our church, or just saying hello to a stranger on the street, as Christians we should display the welcoming attitude of God.
+Our Hospitality Team are the friendly people greeting you when entering our church on Sundays.
+Someone is always stationed at our Welcome Center to help you navigate the church and to answer questions.

 As a community of Christ, Shepherd of the Hills takes the responsibility to teach the children and youth about the Gospel Message by studies but also through actions including dedicating financial Sunday school offerings, participating in caring for the needs of others.
 The congregation as a whole dedicates time and effort toward the education and development of our children.
 We rely on members of all ages, from different facets of life’s journey to teach our children and youth.